thehonorguard/mkdocs/docs/RoleGuide/medic.md

 If your patient is critical, do not inject morphine before stabilising them 4 injections to overdose (but will knock-out any healthy soldier with 3 injections) Lingers 30 minutes
-Does not affect the wake-up chance of an unconscious patiënt.
+Does not affect the wake-up chance of an unconscious patient.

 ### Epinephrine